Numeric Functions

 Ceil function

-The Ceil function (also known as "ceiling") returns the smallest integer that is greater than or equal to the number used in the expression.
-In simpler terms, it rounds up a decimal (or floating point) number to the next largest whole number.
+The Ceil function returns the smallest integer greater than or equal to a number.
+This function rounds decimal values up to the next whole number.

 Syntax